 - School Administrator

-Regardless of the educational position, you are applying for, it is a good idea to include a section in your education resume or curriculum vitae devoted to your “areas of expertise” or “core competencies.”
-Some relevant leadership skills or areas to incorporate might be:
+Regardless of the academic position you are applying for, it is a good idea to include a section in your education resume or curriculum vitae devoted to your “areas of expertise” or “core competencies.”
+Some relevant school leadership skills or areas to incorporate might be:

 • Student Discipline and Support